Claims

 #4

-In 123,688 U.S. women, food-addiction prevalence was 5.4%, and frequent intake of burgers, fries, and pizza was linked to much higher odds (burger OR 4.08).
+In 123,688 U.S. women, food-addiction prevalence was 5.4%, and frequent intake of burgers, fries, and pizza was linked to much higher likelihood of food-addiction symptoms.

 Source: Food and beverage consumption and food addiction among women in the Nurses' Health Studies